A class of singular control problems with tipping points: Optimal Resource Extraction

-In this section, we characterise the value function of the singular control problem \eqref{markovv} and the associated optimal strategy, if any.
-The previous section suggests that: 1) the value function of the problem \eqref{markovv} satisfies the free boundary problem (\ref{c1})-(\ref{vs3}); 2) for any state $(x,m)$ with $x \geq b(m)$ and $0 < m <\overline m$, it is optimal to extract $x - b(m)$; and 3) for any state $(x,m)$ with $\overline m \leq m < x$, it is optimal to extract $x-m$.
-However, it does not say whether it is optimal to extract $m- \overline m$ of the reserves in a state $(m,m)$ where $m > \overline m $.
-We will see that the answer depends on the relation between the thresholds $\overline m$ and $u^*$, the extraction threshold of the downgraded problem.
+In this section, we characterize the value function of the singular control problem \eqref{markovv} and the associated optimal control when it exists.
+The previous section suggests three key properties: first, the value function of \eqref{markovv} satisfies the free-boundary problem (\ref{c1})--(\ref{vs3}); second, for any state $(x,m)\in \mathcal J$ such that $0 < m <\overline m$ and $x \geq b(m)$, it is optimal to immediately extract $x - b(m)$; third, for any state $(x,m)\in \mathcal J$ such that $\overline m \leq m < x$, it is optimal to immediately extract $x-m$.
+However, it is unclear whether it is optimal to immediately extract $m- \overline m$ in a state $(m,m)\in \mathcal J$ such that $m > \overline m $.
+We will see that the answer depends on the relative positions of $\overline m$ and of the optimal extraction threshold $u^*$ for the downgraded problem.